kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 Bitcoin uses asymmetric or public-key cryptography to create a **key pair** that controls your access to bitcoin on the blockchain.
 Each bitcoin key pair consists of a public and private key.

-## What’s the difference between the bitcoin private key vs bitcoin public key?
+## What’s the difference between the bitcoin private and public keys?

 A **bitcoin private key** is simply a massive secret number that ***allows bitcoin to be unlocked and sent***.
 It's called a private key because it's meant to stay concealed and hidden from other people.